wrtnlabs/autobe-examples/openai/gpt-4.1-mini/shopping/docs/ERD.md

 "shopping_mall_wishlist_items" {
   String id PK
   String shopping_mall_wishlist_id FK
-  String shopping_mall_product_id FK
-  String shopping_mall_product_sku_id FK
+  String shopping_mall_product_variant_id FK
   DateTime created_at
   DateTime updated_at
   DateTime deleted_at "nullable"
 }
-"shopping_mall_cart_items" }o--|| "shopping_mall_shopping_carts" : shoppingCart
+"shopping_mall_cart_items" }o--|| "shopping_mall_carts" : cart
 "shopping_mall_wishlist_items" }o--|| "shopping_mall_wishlists" : wishlist
 ```

-### `shopping_mall_shopping_carts`
+### `shopping_mall_carts`

-Customer shopping carts storing active shopping sessions and associated
-customer references.
+Shopping carts representing persistent customer or guest selections of
+SKUs intended for purchase.

-Each shopping cart belongs to exactly one authenticated customer, linking
+Each cart belongs to a customer, allowing multiple concurrent carts for
-to their active customer session.
-The cart maintains creation and update
-timestamps.
-Soft deletion is supported to allow retention of historical cart data
-without user visibility.

-This entity serves as the primary container for items customers intend to
-purchase and supports multiple items per cart.
+different sessions.
+Carts persist across sessions and support soft deletion for audit purposes.

 Properties as follows:

 - `id`: Primary Key.
 - `shopping_mall_customer_id`: Reference to the owning customer. [shopping_mall_customers.id](#shopping_mall_customers).
 - `shopping_mall_customer_session_id`
-  > Reference to the customer's active session during cart activity.
-Nullable
+  > Reference to the specific customer session. {@link
-  > if session expired or unknown. {@link
   > shopping_mall_customer_sessions.id}.
-- `created_at`: Timestamp when cart was created.
+- `created_at`: Timestamp when the cart was created.
-- `updated_at`: Timestamp when cart was last updated.
+- `updated_at`: Timestamp when the cart was last updated.
-- `deleted_at`: Timestamp marking soft deletion; NULL if active.
+- `deleted_at`: Soft deletion timestamp; null if active.

 ### `shopping_mall_cart_items`

-Items contained within a customer's shopping cart.
+Individual items within a shopping cart representing specific product
+SKUs selected by the customer.

-Each cart item references the parent shopping cart, the product, and the
+Each item references one cart and one product variant.
+Quantity tracks
-specific SKU variant selected for purchase.
-Quantities are positive integers reflecting the desired purchase amount.

-Timestamps track creation and updates for audit and synchronization.
+the amount desired.
+This subsidiary table enables efficient many-to-one relationship from
+items to carts.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_shopping_cart_id`
-  > Reference to the parent shopping cart. {@link
+- `shopping_mall_cart_id`: Reference to the owning shopping cart. [shopping_mall_carts.id](#shopping_mall_carts).
-  > shopping_mall_shopping_carts.id}.
-- `shopping_mall_product_id`: Reference to the product selected. [shopping_mall_products.id](#shopping_mall_products).
-- `shopping_mall_product_sku_id`
+- `shopping_mall_product_variant_id`
-  > Reference to the specific SKU variant of the product. {@link
+  > Reference to the selected product variant (SKU). {@link
-  > shopping_mall_product_skus.id}.
+  > shopping_mall_product_variants.id}.
-- `quantity`: Quantity of the product SKU in the cart item.
+- `quantity`: Quantity of the SKU selected by the customer.
 - `created_at`: Timestamp when the cart item was created.
 - `updated_at`: Timestamp when the cart item was last updated.
-- `deleted_at`: Soft deletion timestamp; NULL if active.
+- `deleted_at`: Soft deletion timestamp; null if active.

 ### `shopping_mall_wishlists`

-Customer wishlists storing products customers are interested in
-purchasing later.
+Wishlists representing private collections of desired product SKUs saved
+by customers for future purchase consideration.

-Each wishlist belongs to one authenticated customer and manages multiple
+Each wishlist belongs to exactly one customer and can be soft deleted
-wishlist items.
-Soft deletion is supported to hide inactive wishlists but retain
-historical data.
+while maintaining historical records.

-Wishlists facilitate personalized shopping experiences and user engagement.

 Properties as follows:

 - `id`: Primary Key.
 - `shopping_mall_customer_id`: Reference to the owning customer. [shopping_mall_customers.id](#shopping_mall_customers).
-- `shopping_mall_customer_session_id`
-  > Reference to the customer's active session at the time of wishlist
-  > activity.
-Nullable if unknown. {@link
-  > shopping_mall_customer_sessions.id}.
-- `name`: User-defined name for the wishlist to identify it.
-- `created_at`: Timestamp when wishlist was created.
+- `created_at`: Timestamp when the wishlist was created.
-- `updated_at`: Timestamp of last update to the wishlist.
+- `updated_at`: Timestamp when the wishlist was last updated.
-- `deleted_at`: Soft deletion timestamp; NULL if active.
+- `deleted_at`: Soft deletion timestamp; null if active.

 ### `shopping_mall_wishlist_items`

-Items contained within customer wishlists.
+Individual items within a wishlist representing customer-selected product
+SKUs saved for future purchase.

-Each wishlist item references the parent wishlist, the product, and the
+Each item references one wishlist and one product variant to support
-specific SKU variant selected.

-Timestamps track creation and updates, and soft deletion supports data
-lifecycle management.
+many-to-one normalized relationships.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_wishlist_id`: Reference to the parent wishlist. [shopping_mall_wishlists.id](#shopping_mall_wishlists).
+- `shopping_mall_wishlist_id`: Reference to the owning wishlist. [shopping_mall_wishlists.id](#shopping_mall_wishlists).
-- `shopping_mall_product_id`
+- `shopping_mall_product_variant_id`
-  > Reference to the product in the wishlist item. {@link
+  > Reference to the selected product variant (SKU). {@link
-  > shopping_mall_products.id}.
-- `shopping_mall_product_sku_id`
-  > Reference to the specific SKU variant. {@link
-  > shopping_mall_product_skus.id}.
+  > shopping_mall_product_variants.id}.
 - `created_at`: Timestamp when the wishlist item was created.
 - `updated_at`: Timestamp when the wishlist item was last updated.
-- `deleted_at`: Soft deletion timestamp; NULL if active.
+- `deleted_at`: Soft deletion timestamp; null if active.

 ## Orders